leekgroup/recount-website/website/download.md

 ## study SRP009615
 url <- download_study('SRP009615')

-## This is the original url for the file
+## View the url for the file by printing the object url
 url

 ## Load the data